Distance Education for Faculty

 Instructors Using Proctorio

-• If you do not have prior approval to use Proctorio, you may not use it during the Spring 2021 semester.
+• Do not use Proctorio without prior approval.
 Proctorio may be used only in the limited number of class sections that were advertised as requiring Proctorio in the schedule of classes.
 That list of sections is available here.
 If you have questions or concerns about this policy, please contact Academic Affairs.

 • Use virtual proctoring for a practice test: Incorporate proctoring features into a practice test to help your students avoid the stress of using this new tool with a high-stakes test.